artkoder/telegram-post-scheduler/README.md

 - /vkgroups - list connected VK groups (admin)

 - /refresh_vkgroups - reload VK groups using current token (admin)
 - /scheduled - show scheduled posts with target channel names
 - /history - recent posts
 - /tz <offset> - set timezone offset (e.g., +02:00)
 - Forward a post to the bot, choose Telegram or VK, then select a channel/group and time or "Now" to publish.
+VK posts use the caption of the forwarded message as their text.

 ## User Stories